 Eyeing a Kia Forte?
-Smart choice, but which year is the champion?
+Smart choice, but which year is the winner?

 Don’t sweat it – I’ve got you covered.
-In this guide, we’ll unpack the Forte’s history, revealing the stars and duds across all generations.
+In this guide, we’ll unpack the Forte’s history, revealing the highlights and drawbacks across all generations.

-I’ve done the laborious lifting, analyzing data from NHTSA, Consumer Reports, and Edmunds.
-We’ll spotlight each generation’s performance, tech, safety, common issues, recalls, and resale values.
-By the end, you’ll know which Forte years are gold and which are valueless gold.
+I’ve done the heavy lifting, analyzing data from NHTSA, Consumer Reports, and Edmunds.
+We’ll spotlight each generation’s performance, tech, safety, frequent issues, recalls, and resale values.
+By the end, you’ll know which Forte years are valuable and which are worthless gold.

 Let’s go!